 Dubai, a traveler’s’ dream destination is a city that never ceases to surprise you with its bigger, flashier man-made wonders like the Burj Khalifa and World Island as well as a lovely beach and stunning desert.

 With one of the best shopping malls in the world, spectacular attractions, exciting activities and buzzing nightlife you can’t have enough of this second largest emirate in the UAE.
-With so much to do and experience, our Dubai travel tips guide will ensure you do not miss out on the essential travel tips & tricks for a memorable vacation.

 10 Essential Dubai Travel Tips